Table of Contents

-Importance of Emergency Evacuation Plans for Apartments
+Steps to Create an Effective Emergency Evacuation Plans for Apartments

-Apartment Evacuation Plans
+Indian Legal Requirements for Apartment Evacuation Plans

-Importance of Emergency Evacuation Plans for Apartments
+Planning Emergency Evacuation for Apartments with NoBrokerHood

 An Emergency Evacuation Plan can save your life when disaster hits your apartment building.
 Studies show that 85% of people don’t react as expected in emergencies.
 They stay in their apartments when fire alarms go off and put their lives at risk.